-Access to the ram under the floor of slide, sofa or dinette, is from the front.
+Access to the ram, inside of the unit under the floor of slide, sofa or dinette, is from the front.
 Lippert Component System has a smaller motor, less draw and requires a 5/8" socket, ratchet and probably an extension shaft.